Development Roadmap

 The DuckLake project is governed by the non-profit DuckDB Foundation.

-This section lists the features that we plan to work on before DuckLake v1.0.
+This section lists the features that we plan to work on for future DuckLake releases.
 The list was compiled by the DuckLake maintainers and is based on the long-term vision for the project and general interactions with users in the open-source community.

 Please note that there are no guarantees that a particular feature will be released within the next release.
 Everything on this page is subject to change without notice.

-These are some of the items that we plan to support in the future:
+These are some of the items that we plan to support in the future.
+If you are interested in prioritizing some of this work, get in touch with DuckDB Labs.

 - Protected snapshots.

 - Read performance improvements regarding Parquet Bloom filters and metadata scans.
-See issue #389 and #404.
+See issues #389 and #404.

-- Allow primary key syntax without really enforcing it, similar to what other OLAP engines do (e.g., BigQuery).
+PRIMARY KEYsyntax without enforcing it, similar to what other OLAP engines do (e.g., BigQuery). - Fixed-size arrays.